ah584d/azure-sas-token/README.md

 > A simple JavaScript Azure SAS token generator

-The current project is about how to programmatically generate a Shared Access Signature (SAS) token to use with Postman in order to post messages to Azure Service Bus Topic/Queue.
+The current project is about how to programmatically generate a Shared Access Signature (SAS) token to use with <a href="https://github.com/ah584d/azure-sas-token/wiki/azure-service-bus-queue-tutorial">Postman in order to post messages to Azure Service Bus Topic/Queue.</a>

 ## Motivation
 After googling for a while in order to generate the necessary token, to post messages to Azure service bus, i noticed that there is no clear explanations, how to ahieve it in JavaScript!!